mongodb-industry-solutions/connected-products/examples/remotecontrolledcar/README.md

 ```cpp
     auto realm_app = realm::App("car-wsney");
 ```
-and replace "car-wsney" with the name of your app
+and replace "car-wsney" with the name of your app.
+Do the same with the main.cpp file contained in examples/remotecontrolledcar/controller